mrzdcmps/qpsy/docs/vignette-qpsy.md

 ### Inspect Data

 jsPsych outputs one line per trial.
-In this example, the first line is language selection, the second is the consent form, the third are the welcome page.
+In this example, the first line is language selection, the second is the consent form, the third is the welcome page, then a survey, and a couple of rng-trials.
+You can use `print()` to view the first lines, `str()` to get an overview of the structure, i.e. all variables (columns) and their types, and `View()` to inspect the data in a new RStudio tab.

 ```r